Interpretation of Airborne Geophysical Data

 - Werner deconvolution inverse models

-good starting method.
-They are fast and automatic, and provide a quick and
+method.
+They are fast and automatic, and provide a quick and unbiased view of

-unbiased view of what basement might look like.
-Unfortunately they are also
+what basement might look like.
+Unfortunately they are also ambiguous and

-ambiguous and subject to misrepresenting the depth to basement in some
+subject to misrepresenting the depth to basement in some situations (i.e. near

-situations (i.e. near the ends of lines, over the edges of anomalies, for
+the ends of lines, over the edges of anomalies, for very low frequency

-parameters such as depth size and location of buried bodies, intensity and
+depth size and location of buried bodies, intensity and direction of

-direction of magnetization or density of each body, are estimated using the
+magnetization or density of each body, are estimated using the results of the

-results of the background research.
-The 3-D modelling program is used to
+background research.
+The 3-D modelling program is used to automatically

-automatically refine the model parameters, minimizing the error between the
+refine the model parameters, minimizing the error between the theoretical and

-theoretical and observed data.
-The 2.5-D modelling program can be used to
+observed data.
+The 2.5-D modelling program can be used to interactively

-basement topography and structure and delineate any intra-sedimentary
+and structure and delineate any intra-sedimentary magnetic features.

 Gravity model of a sub-salt